grettke/be2/README.md

 The results are formatted for a human (unquoted) instead of a computer (quoted).

-Consequently you can use the results of `be2 EXPR` just like you would any other shell function.
+Consequently you can use the results of `be2 EXPR"` just like you would any other shell function.

-For example instead of this:
+For example instead of this (note the quoted result):

 ``` bash
 emacsclient --eval 'emacs-version'
 "26.3"
 ```

-You get this:
+You get this (note the unquoted result):

 ``` bash
 be2 'emacs-version'